vrandall66/front-end-submissions-public/1708/mod-3/personal-projects/jesse/rubric.md

 ### CSS/Design

-- 3 - Developer has made a targeted effort to make the app appealing and user friendly.
-Evaluator has multiple recommendations for design changes.
-Follows majority of the [10 Essential Usability Guidelines.](https://speckyboy.com/10-essential-web-application-usability-guidelines/)
+- 4 - Developer has made a targeted effort to make the app appealing and user friendly.
+Evaluator has minimal recommendations for design changes.
+Follows [10 Essential Usability Guidelines.](https://speckyboy.com/10-essential-web-application-usability-guidelines/)

 ### Code Quality